gbmhunter/blog/content/pages/pcb-design/_index.md

 {{< figure src="/images/electronics-pcbdesign/recommended-stencil-opening-for-solder-paste-on-qfn-package.png" caption="The recommended stencil opening for solder paste on a QFN package.
 Note the windowing to prevent the package from floating during soldering.
-Image from http://www.ti.com/lit/an/sloa122/sloa122.pdf." caption-position="bottom" width="600px" >}}
+Image from http://www.ti.com/lit/an/sloa122/sloa122.pdf."  width="600px" >}}